piappl/immersion-module/README.md

 /home/pi/firmware/servos/ptrs.py /home/pi/firmware/servos/oculus_1.0 &
 ```

 ### oculus_position

-This software connects to Oculus Rift headset, retrieves headset's position and orientation and next sends these data to VR module computer controlling servos with video cameras attached to them (computer where **oculus_servos** application is running).
+This software connects to Oculus Rift headset, retrieves headset's position and orientation and next sends these data to VR module computer controlling servos with video cameras attached to them (computer where **oculus_servos** application and **firmware** are running).

 ##### Building and running
 Major requirements for this software are **Oculus Rift SDK version 0.8.0.0 beta** and **Windows 7**.
 Other Oculus Rift SDK versions will not work - see remarks in **oculus_renderer** section.